TidalWavesNode/dTAO_Cats/README.md

 # This script helps you automatically stake a chosen amount of TAO across all subnets in a selected category.

-## 🛠️ How to Use the TAO Staking Script

 ## 📚 Table of Contents

 - [📋 Requirements](#-requirements)